Ankle Brachial Index Test

 A technician will place a blood pressure cuff just above your ankle.

 The technician will place an ultrasound probe over the artery.
-He or she will use
+They will use this

 The technician will inflate the blood pressure cuff.
-He or she will increase the pressure
+They will increase the pressure

 until the blood stops flowing through the vessel.
 This may be a little uncomfortable.